professoroakz/notes-blog-md/README.md

 # blog-notes
+oak's blog
-my blog in form of .md docs about random, interesting stuff
+in the form of .md docs
+about random, interesting stuff